spessasus/sf2-rmidi-specification/README.md

 When the file structure deviates from the above:
 1. Any additional chunks should be ignored and preserved as-is.
 2. If the chunk order differs from this specification, the file should be rejected.
-3. If no soundfont bank is present, the file should use the main soundfont and assume a bank offset of 0, ignoring the DBNK chunk.
+3. If no soundfont bank is present, the file should use the main soundfont.
 4. If the soundfont bank uses the older DLS format, software not capable of reading DLS should reject the file.
-Software that supports DLS should use the contained DLS and assume a bank offset of 0, ignoring the DBNK chunk.
+Software that supports DLS should use the contained DLS exactly like a SoundFont.

 The last two rules ensure backwards compatibility with the older RMIDI format.

 ## INFO Chunk
-The INFO chunk describes file metadata and the soundfont's bank offset and follows these rules:
+The INFO chunk describes file metadata and follows these rules:
 - Any additional RIFF chunks within the INFO chunk should be ignored and preserved as-is.
 - The chunk size must be even, as specified in the general RIFF structure.
 - The INFO chunk is optional.

 The INFO chunk may contain the following optional chunks:
-- `DBNK` chunk: Soundfont's bank offset.
-See [DBNK Chunk](#dbnk-chunk) for details.
 - `IENC` chunk: Encoding used for the metadata chunks: name of the encoding stored as string.
   Not case-sensitive, but lowercase is preferred (e.g., `utf-8`).
   [Software capable of reading the IENC chunk must support the following encodings](#ienc-chunk-requirements).